genomicsclass/book/pages/getting_started.md

 Note to Windows users: to use devtools you will have to also install `Rtools`.
 In general you will need to install packages as administrator.
 One way to do this is to start R as administrator.
 If you do not have permission to do this, then it is a bit [more complicated](http://www.magesblog.com/2012/04/installing-r-packages-without-admin.html).

-Now we are ready to install a package from GitHub.
-Note that we now use a different function:
+Now you are ready to install a package from GitHub.
+For this we use a different function:

 ```r